nitzaalfinas/myserver_status/README.md

 # myserver_status
-This application can be used to check the server status.
+This application can be use to check the server status.
 If the server is down, the app will send you an email